vivekghi/tmo-puzzle-submission/README.md

 _**Make a PR from the branch `feat_stock_typeahead` to `master` and provide a code review on this PR**_

 > Add comments to the PR.
 Focus on all items that you can see - this is a hypothetical example but let's treat it as a critical application.
 Then present these changes as another commit on the PR.
+PR is created and comments have been added in the pull request.
+Please refer to commnets for all the task solution

 ### Task 3